 This weekend I turned on my classical music and sat down and read a very interesting historical fiction novel about the Viet Nam War.
 By the time I had even realized it, the author had sucked me into the story and into the characters' minds.
 I could actually imagine the water and mud squishing in my combat boots and when the main character in the story swatted a mosquito, guess what I felt, the slap and the sting.
 There is nothing...I repeat...there is nothing like a good book to make you utilize your ole imagination.

 Now, I have a confession to make.
 I am an author.
-Not only am I an author, I am an author of several fictional books, a prime medium for exercising a human's imagination.
+Not only am I an author, I am an author of seven fictional books, a prime medium for exercising my imagination.
 If you are anything like me, my imagination works overtime when I am reading a novel from one of the greats or writing my own novel.
 As an author, it is my goal to get the reader to use every bit of their imagination by creating believable characters and a plot that keeps them interested right up to the very end.
 For me, the great escape comes from books.
 There is no entertainment quite like reading and there is no better exercise for the brain.
 Give it a try if you haven't read a book in awhile.

 |Click for John Bradford Branney Books|